 Give Yourself Permission to Rest

 One of the hardest things a new or veteran teacher learns is how to take time for rest.
 We all know it is valuable, but a million things run through our minds of what we need to do and to plan for during the upcoming day or week.
-As I have learned over the years, setting priorities, limits, and taking needed time for rest is essential to thrive in teaching.
-There will certainly be enough work to complete until June, but taking time for yourself to rest and recharge will give you the energy you and your students need to finish the year strong.
+Setting priorities, limits, and taking needed time for rest is essential to thriving in teaching.
+Reclaiming your nights and weekends allows rest and recreation.
+This time will give you the energy you and your students need to tackle whatever the day brings.